builderLabs/awsConn/README.md

 &emsp;&emsp;CfgAws.
 The first two are responsible for setting certain
 &emsp;&emsp;environment variables and logging tasks executed in a standardized
 &emsp;&emsp;way, respectively.
 These maybe either replaced or ignored so long
-&emsp;&emsp;their associated instantiation tasks within the code body are also
-&emsp;&emsp;edited to negate or modify their use.
+&emsp;&emsp;as their associated instantiation tasks within the code body are &emsp;&emsp;also edited to negate or modify their use.
 &emsp;
 &emsp;&emsp;The module CfgAws, however, is crucial to the operation of this
-&emsp;&emsp;script, however, as it keeps a record of the details pertinent to
+&emsp;&emsp;script as it keeps a record of the details pertinent to EC2
-&emsp;&emsp;EC2 instances.
+&emsp;&emsp;instances.
 These include the instance id, for example, which
 &emsp;&emsp;is of course required when attempting to connect to an AWS server.
 &emsp;
 &emsp;&emsp;Sample usage is as follows: